ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

   2024.
 - Country: Compare recovery across nations and regions.
-- Recovery_category: Helps visualize and compare group-level performance; categorized as “Stagnating,” “Recovering,” “Booming”.
+- Recovery_category: Helps visualize and compare group-level performance; categorized as “Recovering” and “Booming”.
 - Continent/region: Explore geographic patterns in recovery

 Other additional data we may explore are datasets which will categorize the levels of economic recovery from COVID-19 into performance groups.
-These categories may include classifications such as stagnating, recovering, and booming.
+These categories may include classifications such as recovering and booming.
 This transformation will allow us to better visualize and compare how different countries performed during the post-Covid recovery period, providing clearer insights into the relative strength and pace of their economic rebounds.

 Our goal for the project is to examine the differences in economic recovery across OECD countries from the COVID-19 pandemic.
 We will